geotrellis/geotrellis.github.com/rendering/index.md

 an lower and upper limit that defines what values falls within it.
 For example, a class might contain values between 0 and 10.
 We call these limits *class breaks*.

-When rendering a raster, you can either manually determine the class breaks or use an automatic classification scheme.
-For example, if you were creating a map of average household income, you might want one of the classes to be defined as below the federal poverty guidelines or above the national average.
+When rendering a raster in GeoTrellis, you can either use one of the automated classification schemes or manually determine the class breaks.
+For example, if you were creating a map of average household income, you might want one of the classes to be defined as below the federal poverty guidelines (manual classification) or organized into several equal intervals between the minimum and maximum (using the built-in linear breaks classification scheme).

 #### Classification

+GeoTrellis is able to generate two types of class breaks:  quantile and linear.
 By default, GeoTrellis will create *quantile* class breaks for your raster.
 The intuitive idea of a quantile break is that there should be an equal number of cells in each class.
 For example, if most cells in our income map have incomes below the national average, we would generate more classes for that range of